OASolliman590/OmniTarget_MCP-Target2Compound/README.md

 Non-docking target prediction is the default workflow.
 Comparator evidence (ChEMBL) plus similarity/ML features drive ranking.
 Docking is optional and gated: it runs only when a co-crystal pocket is validated (BioLiP/PDBe + CCD additive filter + SIFTS mapping) and required tools are available (Open Babel + AutoDock Vina + RDKit).
 See `docs/Documentation.md` and `docs/Methods.md` for details.

 **Key Principles:**
-- ✅ **No hardcoded data** - all inputs from config files and user-provided compounds
 - ✅ **Live API integration** - real data from MCP servers, no mocks or fixtures
 - ✅ **Reproducible** - complete provenance tracking and versioning
 - ✅ **Scalable** - async processing, caching, and containerized services